LezMalmo/LilyGO-TTGO-HiGrow/README.md

 ### Installing

-A step by step that tell you how to get a development/production environment up and running
+A step by step that tell you how to get a development/production environment up and running,  [BeardedTinker](https://www.youtube.com/channel/UCuqokNoK8ZFNQdXxvlE129g)  have created the two tutorials on YouTube, which gives a detailed instruktion how to get it all to work.
+He has performed a tremendous task in doing this.

+First video is how to setup the whole environment: https://www.youtube.com/watch?v=7w6_ZkLDxko&t=231s

+Second video is how to configurate the sensors into Home-Assistant: https://www.youtube.com/watch?v=AmsmAuHolHw

+I highly recommend that your see and follow these two videos, as then you only will have success in setting this up.

+After seeing the videos, remenber to give a "Thumbs Up" to support BeardedThinker in his work.

 1. Setup the Arduino EDI
 2. Download the .ino file